 18+ This ancient-world whodunnit, A Roman Death, is set in 45 BC.
 Julius Caesar is at the height of his power, yet disquiet grows under his dictatorship.
 With the benefit of hindsight, we know the Ides of March looms and that Rome will soon descend into turmoil.

 For now, Roman elites live a pampered existence, attended to by slaves, enjoying life's pleasures and plotting how to increase their wealth and standing.

 An Arranged Marriage

-The Australian author, Joan O'Hagan, studied Latin, Greek and ancient history in New Zealand and lived overseas for the best part of her life, including thirty years in Rome, where she worked at the Australian Department of Immigration.
+The Australian author, Joan O'Hagan, studied Latin, Greek and Ancient History in New Zealand and lived overseas for most of her life, including thirty years in Rome, where she worked at the Australian Department of Immigration.

 O'Hagan drew upon her classical education, Roman surroundings and immigration department experience to write contemporary and historical crime fiction.
 A Roman Death, first published in 1988, was her third and most acclaimed novel.
 (Jerome and His Women, published in 2015, and reviewed for Writing NSW in April 2016, was her fifth and final novel.)